Learn about BlueXP Connectors

 To use BlueXP in restricted mode or private mode, you get started with BlueXP by installing the Connector and then accessing the user interface that's running locally on the Connector.

-How to create a Connector
+How to install a Connector

 Permissions